TinyCircuits/TinyCircuits-Thumby-Games/ThumbyBasic/README.md

 ## Limitations

 Thumby BASIC has several limitations:
 - Thumby has severe RAM memory limitations.
-We recommend reducing nested expressions so the parser doesn't crach from OOM errors
+We recommend reducing nested expressions so the parser doesn't crash from OOM errors
 - Designed for simple text-based games and programs.
 - No support for functions or complex data structures.